jpmorganchase/depcom/README.md

 # depcom

-A Go package that extracts imported dependencies from Javascript / Typescript / CSS files.
+A Go package that extracts imported dependencies from Javascript / Typescript / CSS source files.
-It uses [internals](https://github.com/ije/esbuild-internal/) from the [Esbuild project](https://esbuild.github.io/) to be blazing fast.
+It uses heavy parallelization and [internal APIs](https://github.com/ije/esbuild-internal/) from the [Esbuild project](https://esbuild.github.io/) for blazing performance.

 ## Usage